Updated 27th Jan 2013: My Nan slipped away just after the new year. She was 93, the only grandparent I ever knew, and we were close.

 This is not extreme in any sense.
 I’m not trying to make them out to be heroes.
 That was just life, a life that was really not so long ago.
 I’m sure if you look into your family past, you will find examples not too far from this one.
 Anyone involved in one of the world wars, or any other war for that matter?
 Asked them what life was like at that time?
 We’re obviously genetically made of dealing with tougher stuff than the circumstances we’re used to currently living with.

-Things in perspective
+Things in Perspective

 I’m sick of hearing people give me chat about how they can’t do it.
 Frankly, to suggest it is down to the gods of genetics is just plain rude to all the obese people that worked hard and got slim, and all the skinny people that busted their nuts and packed on some lean muscle.
 Can’t is a load of horse-shit.
 The latest research backs this.
 Let’s be honest, these people can’t be bothered.
 If they took a moment to reflect on the lives of their ancestors, they would see they can do pretty much anything they set their minds to.
 And I hope you have realized that you can too.The “genetic argument” does not make the case for why we are helpless.
 Rather, it makes a truly compelling case for why our destiny is in our hands.

-If you’ve tried in ernest before and failed, I’m not talking to you.
+If you’ve tried in earnest before and failed, I’m not talking to you.
 I applaud your effort.
 If you’ve tried and not succeeded, all that says is the way you tried was not optimal.
 It does not say that powerful options and smart choices do not exist.
 They do.
 Let’s find them.
 Commit to designing your best life and commit to living it.
 I’ll help any way I can.

 All the information you need is here, written out in great detail, but you’ve got to meet me halfway and bring the right attitude to the table.